Sponsored by The Macmillan Family Trust.

-On behalf of the Vermont Complex Systems Center, we invite you to the MacMillan Symposium on April 28, 2014.
-Speakers will offer a broad scientific perspective on prediction with application to the interface between physical and socio-technical systems including climate, culture, finance, medicine, and politics.
-We will bring together a team headed by leading scholars working in the realm of complex social systems, including Neil Johnson (Physics, University of Miami), with an experienced group of UVM faculty and students to showcase the scientific landscape of prediction.
+On April, 2014, the Vermont Complex Systems Center ran the Macmillan Symposium.
+Our invited speakers offered broad scientific perspective on prediction with application to the interface between physical and socio-technical systems including climate, culture, finance, medicine, and politics.
+We brought together a team headed by two leading scholars working in the realm of complex social systems, including Neil Johnson (Physics, University of Miami) and César A. Hidalgo (Media Lab, MIT) with an experienced group of UVM faculty and students to showcase the scientific landscape of prediction.

 Peter Dodds, UVM, Director of the Vermont Complex Systems Center: Welcome